 I couldn’t help but laugh.
 I hadn’t seen such confidence and poise in someone so young before.

 “I’ll tell him that!”
 I said with a grin.
 “But can I ask you something, Allison?
 Why have you been running up and down the train for the past hour?”

 “Oh,” said Allison, seeming almost disappointed that I hadn’t asked her something more challenging.
 “I always run when I’m on a train.
 You know how trains are kind of like big long hallways?”

 “Well, my parents have always told me that my spirit is much too big to be trapped in hallways,” explained Allison.
 “So whenever I’m stuck on a train, I run to remind myself that I am free.”

-I’ve never really been able to adequately capture the way she said that, in the many times I’ve retold this story.
-It was the remarkable, matter-of-fact way she said, “I am free”, and it had a profound impact on me at that moment.
+I’ve never really been able to adequately capture the way she said that in the many times I’d retold this story.
+It was the remarkable, matter-of-fact way she said, “I am free,” and it had a profound impact on me at that moment.

 When was the last time I had reveled in my freedom?
-Had I taken an action to remind me that ultimately I was in charge of my life?
+Had I taken action to remind me that, ultimately, I was in charge of my life?
 Had I embraced the fact that while I wasn’t always in charge of what I had to DO every day, I was always in charge of who I WAS?

-At that moment, Allison reminded me of the man I could be at both works and play: passionate, outgoing, and full of life.
-More importantly, she reminded me that I wasn’t being that man anymore and that ultimately, that was my choice.
+At that moment, Allison reminded me of the man I could be at both work and play: passionate, outgoing, and full of life.
+More importantly, she reminded me that I wasn’t that man anymore and that, ultimately, that was my choice.

 And with that, she smiled, spread her arms wide, spun three times around the car, and was gone.